jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-18.md

 (j) To own, hold, acquire, or lease real and personal properties as may be necessary or required in the discharge of its functions;
-(k) To borrow money and incur such liabilities, as may be required to service all obligations transferred from NPC and loans from ECs assumed from NEA in accordance with the relevant sections of these Rules, including the issuance of bonds, securities or other evidence of indebtedness utilizing its assets as collateral and/or through the guarantees of the National Government: Provided, That all such debts or borrowings shall have been paid off or settled before the end of its corporate life;
+(k) To borrow money and incur such liabilities, as may be required to service all obligations transferred from NAPOCOR and loans from ECs assumed from NEA in accordance with the relevant sections of these Rules, including the issuance of bonds, securities or other evidence of indebtedness utilizing its assets as collateral and/or through the guarantees of the National Government: Provided, That all such debts or borrowings shall have been paid off or settled before the end of its corporate life;
-(l) To restructure existing loans of the NPC;
+(l) To restructure existing loans of the NAPOCOR;
-(m) To collect, administer, and apply NPC’s portion of the Universal Charge;
+(m) To collect, administer, and apply NAPOCOR’s portion of the Universal Charge;
 (n) To issue other forms of financial instruments such as warrants, options, convertibles and to create Special Purpose Vehicles (SPVs) to maximize proceeds and value, as well as efficiently manage its liabilities;
-(o) To structure the sale, Privatization or disposition of NPC assets and IPP Contracts and/or their energy output based on terms and conditions which shall optimize the value and sale prices of said assets;
+(o) To structure the sale, Privatization or disposition of NAPOCOR assets and IPP Contracts and/or their energy output based on terms and conditions which shall optimize the value and sale prices of said assets;
 (p) To create and administer STFs under Section 34 of the Act and these Rules;
-(q) To operate the generation assets, directly or through NPC, prior to Privatization of such assets.
+(q) To operate the generation assets, directly or through NAPOCOR, prior to Privatization of such assets.
 Towards this end, while PSALM operates the generation assets, it shall be considered a Generation Company;
 (r) To mitigate its potential stranded costs by making reasonable best